logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-settings/other-settings/min-edge-length/_index.md

 weight: 15
 aliases:
     - /TA_Automation/Topics/bis_min_edge_length.html
+keywords: "min edge length, specify minimum edge length to be ignored as text in OCR, set minimum edge length to be ignored as text in OCR"
 ---
-keyword: [min edge length, specify minimum edge length to be ignored as text in OCR, set minimum edge length to be ignored as text in OCR]
----

-# min edge length

 ## Description